Tommytian993/MiniX/docs/4-city-gameplay-elements.md

 city.centerCoordinates = coords;

-// this is where to draw it, Position is the Node2D position property in unit of pixels, MapToLocal will transform the map coordinate to the world's pixel coordinates city.Position = baseLayer.MapToLocal(coords);
+// this is where to draw it, Position is the Node2D position property in unit of pixels, MapToLocal will transform the map coordinate to the world's pixel coordinates
+// Mainly for drawing and label showing city.Position = baseLayer.MapToLocal(coords);

+- Let's create an AddTerritory function to add hexes to our city as territories, so inside our City class, it will take in a list of hexes as parameter:

+public void AddTerritory(List<Hex> territoryToAdd)
+{
+    // each hex will point to the ownercity as this foreach (Hex h in territoryToAdd)
+    {
+        h.ownerCity = this;
+    }

+    // add to the list and will implemet AddRange territory.AddRange(territoryToAdd);
+}